A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 "A spectrum of straightness": McMaster ≧ AP ≫ RVG Edition

-If the 3 discs' sound shaping is arranged by straightness, the ordering is as follows.
+Arranged by straightness, the 3 discs' sound shaping orders as follows.

 - Most straight: (1) McMaster 1987: A "Digital Transfer," as the sleeve credit literally indicates.
 A plain transfer that includes the recording master tape's hiss

 - Almost straight: (3) AP 2009: Consistent with the Kevin Gray + Steve Hoffman "minimal mastering" approach.
-Yet not entirely untouched — there is some kind of noise reduction processing in the very high end
+Not entirely untouched, however: there is some kind of noise reduction processing in the very high end

 - Prominent sound shaping: (2) RVG Edition 1999: Of the 3 discs, the only one with active sound shaping (loudness, compression, centering, low-end reduction) added